 Her moral values

 We all naturally gravitate towards people who make us feel better about ourselves, and this is true in any kind of interpersonal relationship.
 There are also cases where we are “trapped” with people who are not congenial to us, be it at work, within the family, etc, and here it’s a matter of either elaborating some workarounds to minimise the displeasure of dealing with those people, or just figuring out an exit plan and leave.
-But given the choice, which means putting aside cases we don’t have full control on and assuming there is no ulterior motive, we all tend to associate ourselves with people who have a positive contribution to our lives at emotional level, people who make us feel better about ourselves.
+But given the choice, which means putting aside cases we don’t have full control on, and also assuming there is no ulterior motive behind our actions, we all tend to associate ourselves with people who have a positive contribution to our lives at emotional level, with people who make us feel better about ourselves that is.

 So, what are moral values?

-This one of the topics for which my stance is very clear at emotional level, but then I have troubles explaining it.
-Hence, I took inspiration from a few websites around the Web:
+This is one of the topics for which my stance is very clear at emotional level, but then I have troubles explaining it.
+Hence, I took inspiration from a few sources around the Web: